Jianlan Wang, Ph.D.

 - Science Education (K-8)

 - Disciplinary Role Identity

-Wang, J. & Sneed S. (In Press).
-Exploring the efficacy of scaffolding pedagogical instruction on elementary preservice teachers' competence and disposition for science teaching.
+Wang, J. & Sneed S. (2019).
+Exploring the Design of Scaffolding Pedagogical Instruction for Elementary Preservice Teacher Education.
 Journal of Science Teacher Education.
+30(5), 483-506

 Zhang, Y., Wang, J., Bolduc, F., and Murray, W. G. (2019).
 LP based Integration of Computing and Science Education in middle schools. the First ACM Global Computing Education Conference (CompEd 2019).

 Wang, J., & Hazari, Z. (2018).
 Promoting high school students' physics identity through explicit and implicit recognition.
 Physical Review Physics Education Research, 14(2), 020111.